duykhanhtrandev/doanvien/README.md

 Import Database (QLDOANVIEN.bacpac) into your Microsoft SQL.

 ## Step 2:
-Go to the App.Config files in Datalayer, ManageLayer and DLDOANVIEN to change the "data source" in the <connectionStrings> tag to the Server name of the machine in use, for example: "ADMIN\SQLEXPRESS01"
+Go to the App.Config files in Datalayer, ManageLayer and DLDOANVIEN to change the "data source" in the "<connectionStrings>" tag to the Server name of the machine in use, for example: "ADMIN\SQLEXPRESS01"

     bash
         <connectionStrings>